bacoords/cb-custom-modules/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added two new modules: Dust and Scout
+* New upgrades and options to existing modules

 = 1.0 =
 * Initial Version

 == Upgrade Notice ==

+= 1.1.0 =
+Upgrade to 1.1.0 for two new modules and upgrades to existing modules.

 = 1.0 =
 Upgrade to initial version.